-In fact, a lot of my friends were pursuing Chartered Accountancy from South African Institute of Chartered Accountants but I only focussed on Forensic Accounting.
+In fact, a lot of my friends were pursuing Chartered Accountancy from the South African Institute of Chartered Accountants (SAICA) but I only focussed on Forensic Accounting.

 While still in South Africa I took the below steps to find a job in Australia:

 - Research: Initially, I did a lot of research to find out which city in Australia has the most work to offer relating to my profile.

 - Understand the market: I also tried to get an understanding of what type of market each city in Australia has with regards to Forensic Accounting and what type of sectors they focus on.

 - When applying to a new country / new city - It is is a good thing to know if there is an appetite for your skillset within the market.

 - Network: Also, try to connect to as many people as you can in your field and get as many contacts as you can in Australia before you move here.
 I got some contacts through EY, where I worked in South Africa.
 Through them, I started building a network with Forensic Accountants and recruiters in Australia.

 - While doing all of the above I was still in South Africa (as I was yet to get my Australian Visa).